Pope Alexander VIII: Papal election

-Old but of a strong constitution, Alexander VIII was said to be an able diplomat.
-During his brief pontificate he managed to destroy most of his predecessor's good work.
-All the money saved by Innocent XI was spent on enriching the Ottoboni family and to a cardinal he said: "I have no time to lose; for me the day is almost done!"
-Known to be an upright man who was generous and possessed a peaceful disposition, he held a profound compassion and attentiveness for the poor which was often squandered and abused by his nepotistic relatives upon whom he generously heaped riches that they, on their own behalf and to the discredit of his papacy, squandered for their own personal ends.
+Despite his age, Alexander VIII was said to be an able diplomat.
+During his brief pontificate, he managed to undo most of his predecessor's work.
+Money saved by Innocent XI was given to the Ottoboni family, and to a cardinal he said: "I have no time to lose; for me the day is almost done!"
+He held a profound compassion and attentiveness for the poor, which was often squandered and abused by his relatives whom he enriched.

 Alexander VIII was almost an octogenarian when elected to the papacy, which lasted only sixteen months, during which time little of importance was done.
 Louis XIV, whose political situation was now critical, profited by the peaceful dispositions of the new pope, restored Avignon to him, and renounced the long-abused right of asylum for the French Embassy.

 Reforms

 On 29 November 1690, the pontiff established that no more than ten thousand ducats could be spent on the funeral of a pope.
 That same year, he also forbade that any furnishings of the conclave could not be stripped to be sold for profit.

 On 30 March 1690, the pope established and confirmed the rights of the neophytes in Southeast Asia in the papal brief Animarum salutes.

 Reversing the economic policies of his immediate predecessor, Alexander VIII attempted to reduce the tax burden on the populace as a means of providing financial assistance to the more disadvantaged peoples.
 However, this backfired due to the pope's focus on large-scale charity initiatives and his focus on the Great Turkish War against the Ottoman Empire, which quickly depleted papal funds which Innocent XI had been very careful to grow and safeguard.